ryardley/pdsl/packages/pdsl/README.md

 isValidUser({ username: "ryardley", password: "12345678", age: 21 }); //false
 ```

-The more complex things get, the more PDSL shines:
+The more complex things get, the more PDSL shines see the above example in vanilla JS:

 ```js
 const isValidUser = input => {